Master of Engineering

-The Master of Engineering provides you the opportunity to develop professional skills such as teamwork and communication while applying and further developing the theoretical knowledge you gained in your undergraduate study.
+The Master of Engineering allows you the opportunity to develop professional skills such as teamwork and communication while applying and further developing the theoretical knowledge you gained in your undergraduate study.
+If you are a practicing engineer, this is a versatile course that allows you to extend or expand your engineering practice.

-For Australian students, this course is available in mixed mode, giving you the flexibility to study even if working or living in a remote location.
+For domestic students, this course is also available in online study mode, giving you the flexibility to study even if working or living in a remote location.

 You are required to complete a total of eight units plus a major research project (96 units of credit) to be awarded the Master of Engineering.
 You will have the option of the following majors: